rwoodley/SteamSpace/AndroidApps/FeatureDetectorApp/README.md

 1. ORB Detector, ORB Descriptor Extractor.
 2. ORB Detector, FREAK Descriptor Extractor.
 3. BRISK Detector, BRIEF Descriptor Extractor.
-4. SIFT Detector, SIFT Descriptor Extractor.
-(Too slow for mobile really.
-5. SURF Detector, SURF Descriptor Extractor.
-6. SURF Detector, BRIEF Descriptor Extractor.
-7. STAR Detector, BRIEF Descriptor Extractor.
+4. STAR Detector, BRIEF Descriptor Extractor.

 There are several matching modes you can experiment with.
 1. KNN: K-nearest neighbor matcher.
 Finds the 15 nearest matches for each feature.